Devin Davis (basketball, born 1974): Career

 A product of Miami Senior High School in Florida, Davis was an instant fan favorite as a Redskins freshman.
 As a senior in 1996–97, Davis steered Miami to a Mid-American Conference (MAC) championship, earning MVP honors in the tournament, according to Ultimate Sports Basketball Yearbook.
 Davis plays much bigger than his size but what makes him stand out is his devilish hair, he wears dreadlocks, short braids that stick out of his head like squirmy worms.
 In four years playing for the Miami University, Davis hit at a 15.4 ppg clip.
 He joined Chicago Bulls guard Ron Harper and former NBA center Wayne Embry as the only Redskins varsity players to finish their careers with at least 1,000 points and 1,000 rebounds.

 Davis was the Idaho Stampede first round pick in the 1997 Continental Basketball Association draft, after his stint with Idaho, he played overseas in Spain, Philippines, and had stops in Russia, Mexico and Argentina.
 He won as the Best Import Award in the Philippines and won the Championship while playing with the Alaska Milkmen, averaging 28.5 pts and 11.3 rebounds per game.

+Coaching career

+Davis was a Director of Player Development at the University of Dayton.
+He also was a strength and conditioning coach of the University of Alabama.